 Discover Magazine: Older Dads Give Good Telomeres, But Longevity?
 Not So Much

 I've been interested in audio work since I built sound effects for college theater productions.
-As a freelancer, I pitched, researched, wrote, recorded, and edited podcasts for Scientific American's 60-Second Science.
-At Popular Science, I helped develop and script the podcast Futuropolis and provided audio as the "voice of the archives."
+At Scientific American, I produced 60-Second Science podcast episodes as a freelancer and still make appearances on the podcast series today.
+At Popular Science, I helped develop and script the podcast Futuropolis.
+And you can sometimes hear me on the radio as the occasional News Roundup presenter or guest host of Science Friday.

 Although I started out by telling science stories through writing and audio, I soon began producing videos.
 I wrote and hosted The Countdown, a bimonthly space news series on Scientific American's SpaceLab channel.
-At Popular Science, I produce social videos, cover events like Maker Faire, and develop video franchises such as Rebuild and Build It.
+At Popular Science, I covered events like Maker Faire,and developed video franchises, such as Rebuild and Build It.
+At Scientific American, I host videos that expand on news stories I've covered.